-Marco Verani is associate professor at the laboratory MOX-Department of Mathematics of Politecnico di Milano.
+Marco Verani is a professor of Numerical Analysis at the Laboratory MOX-Department of Mathematics of Politecnico di Milano and Research Associate at the IMATI-CNR Istituto di Matematica Applicata e Tecnologie Informatiche "Enrico Magenes" of Pavia.
 He received his MS degree in Mathematics from the University of Pavia in 1998 and his PhD degree in Computational Mathematics and Operations Research from the University of Milano in 2003.
-He was appointed assistant professor at Politecnico di Milano in 2002.
+He was appointed assistant professor in 2002 and associate professor in 2015.
 His main research activity concerns: design, analysis and applications of numerical methods for the approximation of PDEs on polytopal meshes (VEM, MFD, Poly-DG); design of numerical strategies for shape and topology optimization; analysis of convergence and optimality properties of adaptive algorithms, with a focus on hp-adaptive finite element methods.
-He is also actively involved in promoting and employing mathematics as a tool to foster social inclusion (prevent gambling abuse, empower young unaccompanied migrants).
+He is also actively involved in promoting and employing mathematics as a tool to foster social inclusion (prevent gambling abuse, empower young unaccompanied migrants)

 Chuanju Xu is a Professor at Xiamen University.
 He received his BS (1986) in Pure Mathematics from Xiamen University, MS (1989) degree in numerical analysis from University of Paris-Sud, and PhD degree in numerical analysis from University of Paris-VI in 1993.
 Then he became associate professor (1995), professor (2000), and chair professor (2004) at Xiamen University.